OutSystems/docs-bestpractices/src/infrastructure-management/fine-tune-app-pool.md

 You can check the baseline values that are recommended for an OutSystems installation in the Installation Checklist.
 These values are only initial guidelines: you should fine-tune your memory configuration by collecting performance data from each application pool and adjusting these values accordingly.
 You can use the method described in [this forum post](https://www.outsystems.com/forums/discussion/10298/identifying-application-related-processor-overload-under-the-net-stack/) to collect memory usage data (you only need to use the "Process\Private Bytes" counter for all the w3wp.exe processes instead of all the counters mentioned in the post).

-The values should be:
+Set the values:

-* High enough not to cause unnecessary recycles under load;
+* High enough not to cause unnecessary recycles under load.
 * Low enough so that the recycles are triggered before they affect other application pools.

-After collecting data on real-world usage, you can parcel the available memory proportionally between the application pools.
-You should review these values periodically as the usage of your applications changes or when you deploy new applications.
+* To not be a proportional division over the available memory.

-## Example configuration
+* So the pool limits are set to at least 50% of the total available memory because doing so could cause the pool to be recycled before it can free memory.

-You have two application pools: OutSystemsApplications and ServiceCenterAppPool.
-Real-world usage data shows that the maximum consumed memory for the former is 700 MB and for the latter (even when publishing a large solution) is 300 MB.
+Set the values:

-If your server has 4 GB of RAM memory, you should set aside some for the operating system and divide the remaining among the application pools as follows:
+Low enough to trigger recycles before they impact other application pools.

-* Operating system: 1 GB
+To not be a proportional division over the available memory.
-* ServiceCenterAppPool: 900 MB
+So the pool limits are set to at least 50% of the total available memory because doing so could cause the pool to be recycled before it can free memory.

-* OutSystemsApplications: 2100 MB
+After collecting data on real-world usage, you should review these values periodically as the usage of your applications changes or when you deploy new applications.